 The behavior accommodates the human

 Talking instead of typing removes the friction between thinking and input.
 You don’t compress, don’t edit, don’t organize before the thought is finished.
 The keyboard forces you to compose.
-Your voice lets you pour.
+Your voice lets you dump.

 Starting today